Full Member Insurance

 Fitness to Practise Representation

-All Full Members benefit from Fitness to Practise and malpractice insurance.
+All Full Members benefit from access to Fitness to Practise representation.
 If a complaint to the Health and Care Professions Council (HCPC), or a Court claim, should be made against you, your insurance will cover the cost of our expert Professional Discipline lawyers defending you robustly, whilst also providing pragmatic, sensitive advice to guide you through each stage of the process. :

 - Access to legal helplines 24/7;